CHAIRMAN | JEROME GARY

 Chairman of Visionaire Media and the MENA Media Fund, which in association with the US

-Pumping Iron; Stripper; Old Boyfriends; The Gathering; Life After Death; and Generation Iron.
+Pumping Iron; Stripper; Old Boyfriends; The Gathering; Life After Death; Generation Iron and

-And in television, The Russians (TNT), Laughs (HBO); Rebel Highway (Showtime); On the Road in America (three seasons/Sundance; MBCI); American Caravan; Arab Muslim Women, and Trading Places.
+Rebel Highway (Showtime); On the Road in America (three seasons/Sundance; MBCI);

 He also served as the President of Production at Cinema 5 (1978-1980), an independent film